EveryOneIsGross/Sefirot/README.md

 ## To do

-x Create a framework of the concept x Implement a version that walks the path and generates a final reflection
-- Understand what I am doing
+✅ Create a framework of the concept
+✅ Implement a version that walks the path and generates a final reflection ❌ Understand what I am doing
-- Refine Sefirot's temprement, colour, output
+❌ Refine Sefirot's temprement, colour, output
-- Create a better pathfinding logic when choosing best Sefirot to consult next
-- Add more tools such as longterm memory for each Sefirot
-- Improve UI.. make one
+❌ Create a better pathfinding logic when choosing best Sefirot to consult next ❌ Add more tools such as longterm memory for each Sefirot ❌ Improve UI.. make one